HLOverflow/school_stuffs/InterestingScripts/windows/README.txt

 extractWindowsWIFIpw.bat
     The computer keep tracks of WIFI credentials of visited WIFIs.
     This script will extract those confidential data and output to a file, wifipw.txt.

+talkToMeWindows.ps1
+    A way to access text-to-speech without 3rd parties software by using window's builtin powershell.